 Some teams prefer whiteboards, but the most common approach uses paper and PostIts

-VSM pairs particularly well with Metrics-Based Process Mapping (MBPM) practice.
-Used together, VSM represents flow of value through a system at a macro level and MBPM represents lower-level implementation steps and processes.
+VSM pairs particularly well with the Metrics-Based Process Mapping (MBPM) practice.
+Used together, VSM represents the flow of value through a system at a macro level in order to make strategic improvements whereas MBPM represents the micro lower-level flow in order to make tactical improvements.

 Check out these great links which can help you dive a little deeper into running the Value Stream Mapping practice with your team, customers or stakeholders.